 Event Details

-For more information or to RSVP (by May 20), please send an email to phil.matson@flbs.umt.edu
+For more information and to RSVP by May 20, 2026, contact phil.matson@flbs.umt.edu

 Once funding is awarded, effective management is essential.
 This comprehensive workshop covers key aspects of grant administration- including compliance, financial reporting, and strategies for ensuring successful project implementation from an expert grant trainer, Dr. Ericka Harney, from Grant Management USA.
 Hosted by Montana Association of Conservation Districts (MACD) with support from DNRC and WMCC, this normally $500, comprehensive two-day grant management course is ideal for both beginners and experienced grant managers looking to refine their skills.